 For instance, the right to use a driveway or private road from one parcel to access another might be a great convenience to the person who wants the easement (it might be a much shorter route home than another alternative, or it may be the only possible access to that land).
 The Santa Cruz Mountains and the hilly areas of Los Gatos and Monte Sereno have many areas where this type of easement is in use.
 With shared driveways or private roads, there is normally a private road agreement in place to spell out how repairs are paid for and by what percentage.
 Some communities collect money annually to fund these driveways or roads, and others do not.

-As a charitable example, an easement might be granted by a property owner to the general public to have a shortcut to a park or trail.
-In this case, the landowner might close the access off once a year and also post a “right to pass by permission” type of notice so that this easement is as a temporary gift and not a permanent loss of rights of the landowner.
-(An interruption in the use of the easement to make sure it’s still voluntarily given and not taken as a permanent right.)
+As a charitable example, one might be granted by a property owner to the general public to have a shortcut to a park or trail.
+In this case, the landowner might close the access off once a year and also post a “right to pass by permission” type of notice so that this license is as a temporary gift or license and not a permanent loss of rights of the landowner.
+(An interruption in the use of this to make sure it’s still voluntarily given and not taken as a permanent right.)

-In my career, I’ve seen odd easements.
+In my career, I’ve seen odd easements for driveways and recreational use.
 The strangest one was allowing a neighbor to place an above ground pool on the next door neighbor’s property.

 How to learn about recorded easements

 Some title companies will automatically provide a color coded easement map.
-If you feel you aren’t sure about your home’s easement situation, you can request this.
-With complicated easements, it can be a big help to get a general sense of where the easements are located.
-Below is part of a color coded easement map – there would also be a “key” telling you which color is for what type of easement.
+These are a helpful part of your due diligence when home buying.
+With complicated easements, it can be a big help to get a general sense of where they are located.
+Below is part of a color coded map – there would also be a “key” telling you which color is for what type of easement.